TuijaStardust/camille/README.md

 I'm not following the course exactly as it is in the videos, so some of the choices are purely mine.
 I also didn't copy paste the css & HTML from the course contents as suggested.
 I'll build up those later.
 Unless I get hired to create a real project instead.

+Notes:
+* ACF plugin is used for creating custom post types